shlomiassaf/tdm/src/demo/modules/@http/tutorial/2-setup/README.md

 ```

 In the example above we've added a base url to the API we work with, so
-every model we define will address `/api/...`.
+every model we define will have `/api/` added to the url.

 Notice how we use `HttpDefaultConfig.create` to setup a configuration,
 this will ensure default values that we do not set are set to their